 According to 311’s information on Apartment Maintenance Complaints “, Before filing a complaint, you should try to resolve the issue with your landlord.
 If you live in a co-op or condo, you should first report apartment maintenance issues to the owner, management company, or board before filing a complaint[..]. “

-Renter’s insurance will not typically pay for bed bug eradication or to replace any personal belongings.
+Renter’s insurance will not typically pay for bed bug eradication or to replace personal belongings.
 Before purchasing renter’s insurance, you should always read the fine print to determine what the policy covers and does not cover.